SiliconLabs/wiseconnect/examples/si91x_soc/mcu_powerstate/sl_si91x_ps4_state/readme.md

 - The power domains will be disabled and NWP will be shutdown.
 - The application will then switch to the PS4 state and clock is at 180 MHz(performance mode).
 - Finally, the application will enter the ps4 sleep mode.
 - To ensure a continuous PS4 active state, configure the ACTIVE_STATE macro to 1 in the application.
-This will transition the application to the PS4 state with the clock running at 180 MHz and begin toggling the NPSS GPIO 3(P18 on the B0 2.0 WPK Pin).
+This will transition the application to the PS4 state with the clock running at 180 MHz and begin toggling the NPSS GPIO 3(P18 on the WPK).

 ## Prerequisites/Setup Requirements